serlo/frontend/src/schema/ARTICLE.md

 ### Text

-Text must not contain line breaks, tabs, or multiple whitespaces.
+Text must not contain line breaks.
 The normalizer will remove them.

 ### Marks